jreese14/Login/README.md

- # Login for HealthChoice App - Business End
+ # Login for HealthChoice App
 The hospital end login app to enter their details.
 # Details
 This is a Login app for hospitals to enter their details and update the number of ventilators of the hospitals.